-On DOS systems, it is often necessary or desirable to program hardware devices directly, instead of using system calls to access them.
+On stand-alone systems, it is often necessary or desirable to program hardware devices directly, instead of using system calls to access them.
 On a system running in protected mode, user programs must make arrangements with the protected mode supervisor in order to access memory-mapped devices, or handle hardware interrupts.
-These calls accomplish this, and they should be used instead of the equivalent DPMI calls, in case E11 is running stand-alone (without a DPMI server) under its own built-in protected mode supervisor, because in this case the INT 31h calls will not work.
+These calls accomplish this.

-void GetHWIntVec(dword irq,word \sel,dword \offs)
+void GetHWIntVec(dword irg,word sel,dword offs)